 Update on 12 Lounge Passes for $32.94 (+ Certified Mail Cost) With an AMEX Credit Card

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: From January 1, 2013 you are limited to only ONE lounge reimbursement per month, which greatly reduces the value of this offer.
+Here’s our full advertising policy: How we make money.Update: From January 1, 2013 you are limited to only ONE lounge reimbursement per month, which greatly reduces the value of this offer.

 Link: American Express Executive Privilege Club

 On March 1, 2012, I wrote about the Executive Privileges Club where you can potentially get up to 12 airline lounge passes (up to $50 each) or $600 total + 12 1-day gym passes (up to $25 each) within 1 year and have Big Travel with Small Money.

 The cost of joining the Executive Privileges Club is just $2.99 for a 2-month trial and $29.95 per year after that (which will be automatically charged to the card which you use to sign-up) for the full year of membership.
 Add in a few dollars to send the receipts via certified mail for reimbursement.